Basics of multilevel modeling: Handling grouped data in research and evaluation

 Pricing and schedule

-Register for this along with our workshops on Refresher on multiple regression for the applied researcher (September 25) and Logistic Regression: Analyzing binary outcomes (October 23) for only $500 (would normally cost $700 for all three).
+Series discount – Register for this along with our workshops on Refresher on multiple regression for the applied researcher and Logistic Regression: Analyzing binary outcomes for only $550 (would normally cost $700 for all three).
 If you are interested in the workshop series, email us at email@example.com for discount codes.

 We offer $50 discounts for graduate students and $25 discounts for multiple workshop enrollments.
 Find out about our discounts here.